lazear/sage/README.md

 Using decoy sequences is critical to controlling the false discovery rate in proteomics experiments.
 Sage can use decoy sequences in the supplied FASTA file, or it can generate internal sequences.
 Sage reverses tryptic peptides (not proteins), so that the [picked-peptide](https://pubmed.ncbi.nlm.nih.gov/36166314/) approach to FDR can be used.

 If `database.generate_decoys` is set to true (or unspecified), then decoy sequences in the FASTA database matching `database.decoy_tag` will be *ignored*, and Sage will internally generate decoys.
 It is __critical__ that you ensure you use the proper `decoy_tag` if you are using a FASTA database containing decoys and have internal decoy generation turned on - otherwise Sage will treat the supplied decoys as hits!

+Internally generated decoys will have protein accessions matching "{decoy_tag}{accession}", e.g. if `decoy_tag` is "rev_" then a protein accession like "rev_sp|P01234|HUMAN" will be listed in the output file.

 ```jsonc
 // Note that json does not allow comments, they are here just as explanation